-Summarizing the results, the climate change assessment conducted on behalf of UNDP in 2011 ((UNDP, 2011) and hydrological modelling performed for this report, reveal a likely 25% reduction of streamflow, which can lead to a 50% drop of storage volume in reservoirs as exemplarily demonstrated for the Mingechevir reservoir.
+Based on the climate change assessment conducted on behalf of UNDP in 2011 ((UNDP, 2011) and hydrological modelling performed for this report, a likely 25% reduction of streamflow can lead to a 50% drop of storage volume in reservoirs as exemplarily demonstrated for the Mingechevir reservoir.
 The drop is caused due to the attempt to keep downstream requirement at the current level.